-Choose the correct meaning of each simile and metaphor from the box.
-Then write the meaning on the line under each sentence. completely exhausted walks proudly very soft very angry extremely untidy You could see that the teacher was very cross.
+from the box.
+Then write the meaning of each simile and metaphor each sentence. completely exhausted walks proudly very soft very angry extremely untidy You could see that the teacher was very cross.
 Her face was like thunder.

 She has the gait of a peacock.